ethanavatar/hyphenator/README.md

 ## Installation

-This tool is not published to PyPI yet, so you'll have to install it directly from the repo.
+This tool is not published to PyPI, so you'll have to install it directly from the repo.
 ```bash
 $ pip install git+https://github.com/ethanavatar/hyphenator.git
 ```